flairysky/secretsobservatory/posts/poem_preface.md

   </figure>
 </div>

-Hence, I do not take a view of any particular traditional school, such as the french one lead by Bourbaki's abstraction, nor the Russian one treating mathematics as part of experimental sciences, but rather prefer to take the best of both worlds (Yes, I am quoting Miley Cyrus)
+Hence, I do not take a view of any particular traditional school, such as the french one lead by Bourbaki's abstraction, nor the Russian one treating mathematics as part of experimental sciences, but rather prefer to take the best of both worlds[#4].

 Consequently, althogh my perspective heavily relies on Serge's and Artins' teachings, I developed my own views and perceptions of the subject according to my personal taste.
 But without developing your own understanding - do you even have a soul?

 And so one of my hopes from these poems are to a certain degree analogous to what Srge's motivation for his textbooks was

-> "I want to stimulate thought, a do away with the general uptight feelings, which people often have about math" [ref:Lang1988]
+> "I want to stimulate thought, and do away with the general uptight feelings, which people often have about math" [ref:Lang1988]

 and that you will see that you can just use your **ordinary language** to express the ideas.

-> "the question of the usefulness of poetry arises only in periods of its decline, while in periods of its flowering, no one doubts its total uselessness."
+>>> "the question of the usefulness of poetry arises only in periods of its decline, while in periods of its flowering, no one doubts its total uselessness." | Boris Pastrnak
-> - Boris Pastrnak

 ## On the structure and types of the poems